Best Ways to Clean & Sanitize Silver Nipple Shields

 Creating Your Cleaning Schedule

-- Morning: Quick rinse with warm water
+- Morning: Quick rinse with warm water.

-- After each feed: Gentle wipe with a clean, damp cloth
+- After each feed: Gentle wipe with a clean, damp cloth.

-- Evening: Thorough cleaning with mild soap
+- Evening: Thorough cleaning with mild soap.

 Final Thoughts on Silver Shield Care